 Brush! is quaint and charming, with a picturesque main street, and we have to admit, that added exclamation point makes it all the more fun to say.
 The exclamation point came around in 1978 in order to inspire a can do image for the city and its residents, although the actual town was established long before that in 1882.

-Settlers and homesteaders heading west stopped in Brush and put down roots next to the fertible South Platte River Valley.
+Settlers and homesteaders heading west stopped in Brush! and put down roots next to the fertile South Platte River Valley.
 To this day, Brush is an agricultural community with residents that descended from the original settlers and founding families.

 While the town is small with a population of 5,364, its residents don't lack for activities and community engagement.
 A recreation center, roller skating rink, senior center, a school system for K-12th graders that even offers free summer lunch to ensure kids in the community are well fed even when school is out.
 If you're looking for a warm welcome to Colorado, look no further than this charming plains town.